Smashed Roasted Rosemary Garlic Potatoes

 Serve your smashed rosemary garlic potatoes as a side dish with grilled beef, chicken or pork.
 We like them with chicken savoy, hassle-back pork tenderloin, meatloaf, grilled pork chops, air fryer ribeye steak, or with an air-fried frittata for an easy vegetarian dinner.

 Smashed potatoes also make a fun and delicious appetizer.
-Top them with cheese a little bit of bacon and derve them with a side of Greek yogurt and sour cream and chives for dipping.
+Top them with cheese a little bit of bacon and serve them with a side of Greek yogurt and sour cream and chives for dipping.

 You Might Also Like These Potato Recipes